fabitosh/pumpfoilysis/README.md

 # Pumpfoilysis 🏄‍♂️

-Pumpfoilysis is a Python tool designed to analyze GPS activity files to automatically identify and extract pump foiling sessions within the activity.
-It parses raw sensor data, refines it, classifies different states of activity, and saves the results in an accessible format.
+Pumpfoilysis is a Python tool designed to analyze GPS activity files of [pumpfoil](https://youtu.be/fyK9_ubjaL4) activities.
+It detects attempted starts, pumping runs, and statistics for each run.
+It parses raw sensor data, refines it, and classifies different states of activity.

+To my knowledge there is no existing open-source tool, that targets the challenge.
+Existing closed-source solutions are either on iOS only, or have not been able to handle the noisy GPS data reliably.

 -----